-An aging actress named Irina Arkadina pays summer visits to her brother Pjotr Nikolayevich Sorin and her son Konstantin on a country estate.
-On one occasion, she brings Trigorin, a successful novelist, with her.
-Nina, a free and innocent girl on a neighboring estate, falls in love with Boris Trigorin.
+Aging actress Irina Arkadina (Annette Bening) pays summer visits to her brother Pjotr Sorin (Brian Dennehy) and her son Konstantin Treplyov (Billy Howle) on a country estate.
+On one occasion, she brings Boris Trigorin (Corey Stoll), a successful novelist, with her.
+Nina Zarechnaya (Saoirse Ronan), a free and innocent girl on a neighboring estate, falls in love with Boris.